Conscientious objector: United States

+In United States v.
+Seeger (1965), the Supreme Court expanded the interpretation of conscientious objection under the Universal Military Training and Service Act by ruling that individuals could qualify for exemption from military service based on deeply held moral or ethical beliefs, even if those beliefs were not grounded in traditional theistic religion.

+In Welsh v.
+United States (1970), the Supreme Court extended the precedent set in Seeger by holding that a genuinely held moral or ethical opposition to war could qualify for conscientious objector status, even if the individual did not profess belief in a "Supreme Being."
+Elliot Ashton Welsh II, who refused induction based on deeply held pacifist convictions that he derived from a personal moral code rather than religious doctrine, was initially denied CO status and convicted.
+The Court reversed that conviction, affirming that § 6(j) of the Universal Military Training and Service Act encompasses sincere moral beliefs that function in a person's life like traditional religious beliefs.
+By recognizing non‑theistic yet deeply held convictions as eligible for exemption, Welsh further broadened the legal definition of religion and solidified protections for secular conscientious objectors.

+In Gillette v.
+United States (401 U.S. 437), the Supreme Court held that conscientious objector status under the Military Selective Service Act is limited to individuals who oppose participation in all wars, not merely specific conflicts.
+The case involved Guy Gillette, who opposed the Vietnam War on moral grounds but did not claim pacifism in general.
+The Court ruled against him, reaffirming that the law does not protect selective objection.
+This decision clarified and limited the scope of Seeger and Welsh, drawing a firm legal line between universal pacifism, protected under U.S. law, and individual opposition to particular wars, which remains unrecognized in conscientious objector claims.

 Other countries

 As of 2005, conscientious objectors in several countries may serve as field paramedics in the army (although some do not consider this a genuine alternative, as they feel it merely helps to make war more humane instead of preventing it).
 Alternatively, they may serve without arms, although this, too, has its problems.
 In certain European countries such as Austria, Greece and Switzerland, there is the option of performing an alternative civilian service, subject to the review of a written application or after a hearing about the state of conscience.
-In Greece, the alternative civilian service is twice as long as the corresponding military service; in Austria Zivildienst is one third times longer, the Swiss Zivildienst is one and one-half times longer than military service.
+In Greece, the alternative civilian service is twice as long as the corresponding military service; in Austria Zivildienst is one-third times longer, the Swiss Zivildienst is one and one-half times longer than military service.
 In 2005, the Swiss parliament considered whether willingness to serve one and a half times longer than an army recruit was sufficient proof of sincerity, citing that the cost of judging the state of conscience of a few thousand men per year was too great.